 3. Study Visa

 If you wish to pursue higher education in the UK, you can apply for a Study Visa.
-This visa allows you to enrol in a full-time course at a recognized UK university or college.
+This visa allows you to enrol in a full-time course at a recognised UK university or college.

 4. Visitor Visa